 Teresa is a point of reference for every man of every time who finds himself crushed under life’s sufferings.
 She lived her own sufferings not in helpless resignation but by embracing the cross, knowing fully well its redemptive value.

 Last but not least, Teresa Spinelli is a guide for her spiritual daughters.
 She asks of them that they exercise themselves in love, to have a spirit of service and a spirit of humility.
 She is thus a model of spiritual balance which is forever valid."

 Venerable Maria Teresa lived between 1789-1850.
 Today, her sisters and schools are found in many parts of the world including Malta, England, Italy, Australia, the Philippines, Brazil, India, America and Africa.

 Article written by Universe of Faith.
-Thanks to Sr Sandra Gauci from the Augustinian Sisters of Malta for her contribution in writing this article.
+Besides Sr Marta, a special thanks goes to Sr Sandra Gauci from the Augustinian Sisters of Malta for her contribution in writing this article.